EricLUT20/EricLUT20/README.md

 Hi there! 👋

-I'm Eric, a Computer Science graduate from LUT University and a current Master’s student in Software Engineering.
+I'm a Computer Science graduate from LUT University and a current Master’s student in Software Engineering.
 I'm passionate about software development, cybersecurity, and building efficient and scalable applications.

 🎓 Education